Spain premier gets backing for budget in key political test

-MADRID (AP) — Spain’s parliament is set to pass the national budget proposal for 2018, giving the government of Prime Minister Mariano Rajoy some breathing space as it battles Catalan separatism.
+MADRID (AP) — Spain’s parliament is set to pass the national budget proposal for 2018 on Wednesday, giving the government of Prime Minister Mariano Rajoy some breathing space as it battles Catalan separatism.

 Basque nationalist lawmakers have made a last-minute U-turn on their earlier promise not to support Rajoy’s public spending plan as long as the ruling Popular Party remained in control in Catalonia.

-A vote on the budget plan is scheduled for later Wednesday in the national parliament.
-It will take effect in June after it’s passed by the Senate, where Rajoy’s party holds a comfortable majority.
+The five votes of the Basque PNV party in the national parliament were needed to avert a major political crisis that would have exposed the weakness of Rajoy’s minority administration, pushing him into a vote of confidence or even an early election.

-Five votes of the moderate Basque nationalists were needed to avert a major political crisis that would have put pressure on Rajoy to call an early election.
+The budget will take effect in June after it’s passed by the Senate, where Rajoy’s party holds a comfortable majority.

 Most Read Business Stories